SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 ## Limitations

-This action currently only supports the creation of artifacts with Automation scripts.
+This action currently only supports the creation of artifacts with Automation scripts as a solution.

 ## Inputs

 ### `api-key`

 **Required**.
-The API key generated in the [DCP Admin app](https://admin.dataminer.services) to authenticate to a certain DataMiner System.
+The API key generated in the [DCP Admin app](https://admin.dataminer.services) to authenticate to a certain DataMiner Organization.
 E.g. `${{ secrets.NAME_OF_YOUR_APIKEY_SECRET }}`.
 For more information about creating a key, refer to the [DataMiner documentation](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Managing_DCP_keys.html).

 ### `solution-path`